 Hip-hop’s involvement in politics

 Despite hip-hop’s frequent political outspokenness on a grass-root level it is also natural for hip-hop artist to be confronted about their involvement in big politics.
-In its Mongolian context best exemplified by apolitical rapper Gee’s approach is THE model outlook rappers are usually expected to represent – openly critical towards the establishment yet vary of any attempts of its encroachment on their art and freedom of expression.
+In its Mongolian context THE model outlook rappers are usually expected to represent is best exemplified by apolitical rapper Gee’s approach – openly critical towards the establishment yet vary of any attempts of its encroachment on their art and freedom of expression.
 In the song Би ганцаараа биш NMN makes brief reference to the work she was commissioned with stating it was not she who got the idea to get involved in the presidential campaign and that she agreed to cooperate simply because she was interested in the money:

 This post is cross-posted with Mongolia Focus.